NelsonPython/CTF_SVBGR_2025/future_of_swe/unravel.md

 ### Unzip

-Used the Thunar GUI to extract an img file from the future_of_swe.raw-001.zip
+Used the Thunar GUI to extract an img file from the future_of_swe.raw-001.zip and renamed the extracted file to future_of_swe.img

 ```
 $ fls future_of_swe.img